Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 ### 1.2.3 Chromatic Aberration

-Chromatic aberration (CA), as the name indicates, is the aberration caused by different colors, i.e., wavelengths.
+Chromatic aberration (CA), as the name indicates, is the aberration caused by different wavelengths, i.e. colors.
+Due to different wavelengths having different index of refraction when entering a medium, the amount of “bending” is not the same.
+As a result, different wavelengths cannot focus on the same point, but rather shifted away from each other.
+In photos, this appears as the colored edges in high contrast areas.

 Depending on the direction, CA can also be classified into 2 categories: longitudinal/axial chromatic aberration (LCA) and transverse/lateral chromatic aberration (TCA) [^18].

 <div align="center">
 	<img src="resources/ReadmeImg/Chromatic_diag.png" width="360">